+- 31.1 Purpose.
 In recognition of the well documented health advantages of breastfeeding for infants and mothers, Pine County provides a supportive environment to enable breastfeeding employees to express their milk during work hours while separated from her newborn child.
-This includes a company-wide lactation support program administered by Health & Human Services Public Health Educator.

-30.2 Company Responsibilities

-Breastfeeding employees who choose to continue providing their milk for their infants after returning to work shall receive:

-- 30.2.1 Milk Expression Breaks.
-Breastfeeding employees are allowed to breastfeed or express milk during work hours using their normal breaks and meal times.
-For time that may be needed beyond the usual break times, employees may use PTO or Vacation time or may make up the time as agreed upon with their supervisors. - 30.2.2 A Place to Express Milk.
+This includes a company-wide lactation support program administered by Health & Human Services Public Health Educator. - 31.2 Company Responsibilities.
+Breastfeeding employees who choose to continue providing their milk for their infants after returning to work shall receive: - 31.2.1.
+Milk Expression Breaks.
+Breastfeeding employees are allowed to breastfeed or express milk during work hours using their normal breaks and mealtimes.
+For time that may be needed beyond the usual break times, employees may use PTO or Vacation time or may make up the time as agreed upon with their supervisors. - 31.2.2.
+A Place to Express Milk.
 A private lactation room (not a toilet stall or restroom) shall be available for employees to breastfeed or express milk which includes a chair and small table.
 The room will be private and sanitary, located near a sink with running water for washing hands and rinsing out breast pump parts, and have an electrical outlet.
 If employees prefer, they may also breastfeed or express milk in their own private office, or in other comfortable locations agreed upon in consultation with the employee's supervisor.
-Expressed milk can be stored in the small fridge in the lactation room. - 30.2.3 Staff Support.
+Expressed milk can be stored in the small fridge in the lactation room. - 31.2.3.
+Staff Support.
 Supervisors are responsible for alerting pregnant and breastfeeding employees about the company's worksite lactation support program, and for discussing policies and practices that will help facilitate each employee's infant feeding goals.
 It is expected that all employees will assist in providing a positive atmosphere of support for breastfeeding employees.

-30.3 Employee Responsibilities
+31.3 Employee Responsibilities

-- 30.3.1 Communication with Supervisors.
+- 31.3.1 Communication with Supervisors.
 Employees who wish to express milk during the work period shall keep supervisors informed of their needs so that appropriate accommodations can be made to satisfy the needs of both the employee and the company.
-Access to the lactation room needs to be initiated by Supervisor to the Administration office to allow keycard access for designated employee. - 30.3.2 Maintenance of Milk Expression Areas.
+Access to the lactation room needs to be initiated by Supervisor to the Administration office to allow keycard access for designated employee. - 31.3.2.
+Maintenance of Milk Expression Areas.
 Breastfeeding employees are responsible for keeping milk expression areas clean, using anti-microbial wipes to clean surface areas of the room including tables, counters, chairs, and other areas as needed.
 Employees are also responsible for keeping the general lactation room clean for the next user.
-This responsibility extends to both designated milk expression areas, as well as other areas where expressing milk will occur. - 30.3.3 Milk Storage.
+This responsibility extends to both designated milk expression areas, as well as other areas where expressing milk will occur. - Milk Storage.
 Employees should label all milk expressed with their name and date collected so it is not inadvertently confused with another employee's milk.
 Each employee is responsible for proper storage of her milk using the refrigerator provided by Pine County.
-Employees storing milk in the refrigerator assume all responsibility for the safety of the milk and the risk of harm for any reason, including improper storage, refrigerator may be disposed of.
+Employees storing milk in the refrigerator assume all responsibility for the safety of the milk and the risk of harm for any reason, including improper storage, refrigeration and tampering.
+Any nonconforming products stored in the refrigerator may be disposed of.